gamersoutreach/docker-ansible-runner/README.md

 # Ansible Runner Docker Image

 This project builds a docker image with all of the dependencies required to run `ansible-playbook` and `ansible-lint`.
+The as-configured version of this image also contains all of the python and ansible-galaxy dependencies neccesary to run Arista AVD plays.

 ## Image Details